UCLA Bruins: Water polo

 On December 7, 2014, the men's team defeated 3rd-seed USC 9–8 to win its ninth NCAA national championship at UC San Diego's Canyonview Aquatic Center at La Jolla, California.

 On December 6, 2015, the men's team once again defeated USC, 10–7, to win back-to-back NCAA championships and finish with a perfect season at 30–0 on the UCLA campus.
 Outstanding goalkeeper and MPSF Player of the Year Garrett Danner won the prestigious Cutino Award, the second Bruin to do so.

 On October 9, 2016, the men's team defeated UC Davis to set an NCAA record of 52 straight wins.

 On October 22, 2016, the men's team defeated the Cal Bears to improve their NCAA record to 54 straight wins.

 On December 3, 2017, the men's team defeated rival Southern California, 7–5, to capture their third National Championship in four years.
-The win also pulled the Bruins even with fellow PAC-12 school Stanford University for the most NCAA team championships in school history, both schools with 114 each.
+The win also pulled the Bruins even with fellow Pac-12 school Stanford University for the most NCAA team championships in school history, both schools with 114 each.
 Earlier in the day, the Cardinal had pulled ahead when their women's soccer team defeated the Bruins' women's team 3–2.
 The lead lasted less than six hours.
 Stanford, subsequently won their 115th NCAA team championship, in men's soccer.

 On March 21, 2021, the men's team defeated Southern California, 7–6, in the national championship game to win the men's program's twelfth title.

 The UCLA Bruins men's water polo team have an NCAA Division I Tournament record of 63–27 through thirty-five appearances.

+In 2024, Sienna Green played for Australia in the 2024 Paris Olympics.